David-P-Molina/David-P-Molina/README.md

 ## Future Projects

 ## Currently Working on:
-### Coffee Recipe Tracker(React/Redux & Rails API)
-For Coffee Snobs who want to track their recipes and tweak how they brew coffee.
-Allows a User to record Coffee Bean, Roast, Water Temp, Weight, Length Brewed etc.

 ### Pokemon Nuzlocke Rule Generator App(React/Redux & Rails API)
 Player selects the game, rules/difficulty, and can set up the guidelines or have them generated for you.
 User can see past nuzlocke games played(includes team, graveyard, etc.)